bachelor-2014/documentation/questions_about_splotbot.md

   a human starting the experiment)?
 - Must the robot be able to repeat the same experiment multiple times without the user intervening between the repetitions?
+- Must it be possible to perform several different experiments in a row, kept in a queue of some sort?
+- How must experiment result data be available after the experiment has run (e.g. available through a graphical user interface, as downloadable files etc.)?
+- Must experiment result data be available during the running of an experiment?
+- What logging must be done by the robot (e.g. logging of access to the robot, loggin of experiments etc.)?
+- What security must be considered concerning access to the robot (e.g. who has access, how must users authenticate themselves etc.)?

 ##Usability
 - What are the qualifications of the users of the robot (e.g. one or more